car251290/REACT--Docker/README.md

 # REACT--Docker  Whalecome 🐳
 React- Docker

-## Jenkins deployment for architecture on CI/CD

-## What is Jenkins?
-Jenkins is a self-contained, open source automation server that can automate all sorts of tasks related to building, testing, and delivering or deploying software.

-Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.

-Jenkins Continuous Integration and Delivery server.

 This is a fully functional Jenkins server, based on the weekly and LTS releases.

 logo